kekse1/count.php/README.md

 value without writing any files or cookies.
 The value is not changed then.
 So one can view it without access to the file system or the CLI mode.

+### Refresh
+If you are able to reload the counter dynamically on your web sites, please do it.

+This would be great, because with every poll the timestamps get updated, so the 'THRESHOLD' setting (which gives you the logical, maximum time to refresh, btw.) is not the only prevention against multiple countings; periodically polled it makes you some 'session' styles by adapting the timestamp, that will never get too old this way.

+So, if you're periodically polling this script (I'm doing it via XMLHttpRequest()), the client is not being counted again after the THRESHOLD time over this 'session', until he disconnects.
+Then coming back again _after_ the two hours (by default) he will get counted again.
+Pretty easy?

 ### OVERRIDE
 If(OVERRIDE === true), one can call the script's URL with `?override=(string)`, so neither regular `$_SERVER['HTTP_HOST']` nor `$_SERVER['SERVER_NAME']` are being used, but an arbitrary (but filtered)